 There are things that definitely matter in deciding whether, and how, a case can be pursued before a jury.
 They are not necessarily conclusive (that is, they don’t “kill” the case), and it is true that they have no bearing on the question of whether the defendant was negligent, but they can and do have an effect on damage awards.
 This is because damages are awarded by a jury of citizens just like you and me.
 Just as you or I would be skeptical of someone with a shady past, or reluctant to help out someone with an unfriendly or unlikable demeanor, a jury will be skeptical or reluctant to help out a plaintiff by awarding significant damages if the jury dislikes or distrusts the plaintiff.

 For example, a plaintiff may believe (and justifiably so) that his previous criminal convictions have nothing to do with a case in which he is suing a defendant for either injuring or defrauding him.
 However, anytime a plaintiff takes the witness stand, swears an oath to tell the truth, and insists that an incident happened as he says it did, or that he has suffered the damages he claims to have suffered, he puts his character and truthfulness at issue.
-The defendant’s attorney would be entitled to cross-examine him with evidence of any felony convictions, or even misdemeanor convictions that demonstrate dishonesty or bad moral character.3
+The defendant’s attorney would be entitled to cross-examine him with evidence of any felony convictions, or even misdemeanor convictions that demonstrate dishonesty.3